 As a result, the AML/CTF programmes of financial institutions are imperative to be up to date with local and international regulations in constant evolution.
 Therefore, parties involved shall continuously update their international sanctions procedures and payment screening systems, likewise their transactions monitoring scenarios.

-As part of this course, PwC's Academy addresses in a comprehensive and practical way the questions participants are confronted with in the light of their professional duties as well as the evolution of AML and counter-terrorism financing.
+As part of this course, PwC Academy addresses in a comprehensive and practical way the questions participants are confronted with in the light of their professional duties as well as the evolution of AML and counter-terrorism financing.

 Duration: 2h